grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 {{% admonition type="note" %}}

-Only available in Cloud as [public preview](/docs/release-life-cycle/) in [Grafana Cloud Pro and Advanced](/docs/grafana-cloud), please contact support to have the feature enabled.
+Available in [public preview](/docs/release-life-cycle/) in [Grafana Cloud Pro and Advanced](/docs/grafana-cloud).
+Please contact support to have the feature enabled.

 {{% /admonition %}}